 While not as feature-rich as some in this list, it nails the ones that truly matter.
 High-quality microphone with automatic muting, check!
 Superb audio quality, check!
 Good comfort and noise isolation, check!
 Hard to go wrong with this one.

 The most expensive gaming headset in this list, Astro A50 comes with everything we’ve listed here plus more.
 The command center software gives you complete control with both the audio and voice experience.
-It has a USB sound card functionality that allows you to access audio on your PC with no optical cables needed.
+It has a USB sound card function that allows audio access on your PC with no optical cables needed.
 Heck, it’s even mod kit ready, allowing you to customize the headband and earpads rather easily.

 For years, Astro has been quite synonymous with gaming headsets.
 While there are now more players in the market, their A50 headset remains competitive for the ultra-high-end category.

 No gaming headphone or headset is perfect.
 Yes, we vouch for all the headsets included here but this is far from an exhaustive list, and that’s fine.
-Maybe you’ve tried or are currently using a different gaming headset that you think is really good but is not getting any credit.
+Maybe you’ve tried or using a different headset that you think is really good but is not getting any credit.
 Or perhaps your experience with one of the headsets that we listed above is not good at all, even nightmarish!
 Whatever that is, we’d love to know.
-Tell us your thoughts about the best headsets for streaming in the comments section below or hit us up @xsplit on socials.
+Tell us your thoughts on the best streaming headsets in the comments section or hit us up XSplit on socials.

 Happy listening fam!